-The collections developed by a digitisation project from part of a larger corpus of material.
-To support the discovery of resources within that corpus, for each collection, projects must consider exposing metadata about their resources so that it can be used by other applications and services.
+The collections developed by a digitisation project form part of a larger corpus of material.
+To support the discovery of resources within that corpus, for each collection, projects must consider exposing metadata about their resources so that it can be used by other applications and services, using one or more of the protocols or interfaces described in the following sub-sections.